Best DAB radios Buying Guide: Welcome to What Hi-Fi?'s round-up of the best DAB radios you can buy in 2022.

 Read on for our pick of the best digital radios.

 The Stream 94i is a great upgrade on previous, excellent Roberts radios and includes FM, DAB and internet radio, plus Spotify Connect, wi-fi connectivity and USB playback.
 A basic radio, this is not.
+(It's actually a What Hi-Fi?
+2021 Award-winning radio.)

 Build quality is excellent, it looks smart and has all the functionality you could need in a radio.
 There's a subwoofer on the back to boost the bass, and two drivers at the front which, together, deliver great sound quality.